-The primary purpose of the 10,000-square-foot Greenawalt Library is to provide information resources in support of Northwestern's programs, student and faculty research, continuing education, and clinical practice.
-The Library is available to all students, faculty, administration, staff, alumni, and natural health care practitioners.
-Members of the general public may also use the Library's resources.
+The primary purpose of the 10,000-square-foot Greenawalt Library is to provide information resources in support of Northwestern's programs, student and faculty research, continuing education and clinical practice.
+The library is available to all students, faculty, administration, staff, alumni and natural health care practitioners.
+Members of the general public may also use the library's resources.

-The Greenawalt Library has a specialized collection of more than 15,000 books and bound periodicals.
-An online library catalog provides easy access to this collection.
-The Library subscribes to approximately 310 journal titles relating to natural health care, health sciences, and life sciences.
-Users of the Library have access to a variety of major health science databases.
-Interlibrary loan services link Northwestern to local, regional, national, and international networks of libraries, providing students, faculty, and staff access to resources beyond the Library's holdings.
-The University computer network provides access to the Internet, class-related materials, and standard office software programs.
+An online library catalog provides easy access to the library's specialized collection of more than 17,000 books and bound periodicals.
+The library subscribes to approximately 300 journal titles relating to natural health care, health sciences and life sciences.
+Users of the library have access to a variety of major health science databases.
+Interlibrary loan services link Northwestern to local, regional, national and international networks of libraries, providing students, faculty and staff access to resources beyond the library's holdings.
+The University computer network provides access to the Internet, class-related materials and standard office software programs.

-Professional librarians provide group and individual instruction to students, faculty, or staff when they need assistance in accessing information.
-The librarians have developed the Library's web site, which offers information on library services, as well as research guidance and links to pertinent Internet resources.
-The site highlights current journal subscriptions (with links to full text when available), new materials, and an Interlibrary Loan Request form.
-It also provides a link to the Library's online catalog.
-The Greenawalt Library offers a collection of videos, DVDs, sound recordings, slides, and software with the appropriate equipment and facilities for their use.
-Rooms are available for audiovisual viewing and for group study use.
-The Library has seating at tables and carrels for quiet study.
+Professional librarians provide group and individual instruction to students, faculty and staff in the use of library resources.
+The librarians have developed the library's web site, which offers information on library services and access to the online catalog, as well as research guidance and links to pertinent Internet resources.
+The site highlights current journal subscriptions (with links to full text when available), new materials and an Interlibrary Loan Request form.
+The Greenawalt Library offers a collection of audio and video recordings, slides and software with the appropriate equipment and facilities for their use.
+Rooms are available for audiovisual viewing and for group study.
+The library has seating at tables and carrels for quiet study.

-The Greenawalt Library is named after Monte H. Greenawalt, D.C., and his son, Kent S. Greenawalt, President of Foot Levelers, Inc. Their generous gift made it possible to expand this outstanding library facility.
+The Greenawalt Library is named after Monte H. Greenawalt, D.C., and his son, Kent S. Greenawalt, President of Foot Levelers, Inc. Their generous gift made it possible to expand this outstanding library facility in 1996.